-FIT FOR LIFE Course: 600 Credit: 1/2 Duration: Semester Grades: 9-10 Pre-Req: Open to freshmen, sophomores taking Physical Education for the first time, and transferring sophomores only.
-Fee: Fees may apply for field experience Fit for life is required for graduation and is the building block for other physical education elective courses at MHS.
+FIT FOR LIFE

+Pre-Req: Open to freshmen, sophomores taking Physical Education for the first time, and transferring sophomores only.
+Fee: Fees may apply for field experience

+Fit for life is required for graduation and is the building block for other physical education elective courses at MHS.
 Through this course, students will learn the WHY and HOW a particular physical activity affects their mind, body, and personal health.
 Students will learn why physical activity and fitness are important to their health & well-being and learn how they can achieve a healthy level of fitness.
 In this course, student will explore a variety of lifetime activities, dance & rhythms, and fitness activities.
 Participation in these units will provide students with an opportunity to develop an interest in a variety of physical activities.
-The major emphasis is placed on the development of attitudes, skills and knowledge necessary for complete enjoyment of lifelong physical activities.
+The major emphasis is placed on the development of attitudes, skills, and knowledge necessary for complete enjoyment of lifelong physical activities.

 REQUIRED: Appropriate active wear, athletic shoes, and iPad.

-PERSONAL TRAINING-PERFORMANCE ENHANCEMENT Course: 601 Credit: 1/2 Duration: Semester Grades 10-12 Pre-Req: Sophomore Standing, Fit for Life Fee: Fees may apply for field experience Participants will analyze their current level of fitness, set goals, and develop a personal workout plan to meet those goals.
+PERSONAL TRAINING-PERFORMANCE ENHANCEMENT

+Course: 601 Credit: 1/2 Duration: Semester Grades 10-12

+Pre-Req: Sophomore Standing, Fit for Life Fee: Fees may apply for field experience Participants will analyze their current level of fitness, set goals, and develop a personal workout plan to meet those goals.
 Students will be exposed to a variety of concepts that affect performance, such as Periodization, nutrition, motivational tools, training psychology, and optimal wellness.
 Activities may include: strength training, endurance conditioning, flexibility training, fitness assessment, goal setting and fitness plan development, nutritional analysis, and sport specific drills to enhance speed, power, agility, balance, core strength, and coordination development.
 Personal responsibility and daily effort will be assessed with daily logs.

+REQUIRED DAILY: Shorts, t-shirt, and athletic shoes (to remain at school), occasionally one-piece swimsuit will be needed.

+OUTDOOR PURSUITS

+Grades: 10-12 Pre-Reg: Sophomore Standing, Fit fo

-REQUIRED DAILY: Shorts, t-shirt, and athletic shoes (to remain at school), occasionally one- piece swimsuit will be needed.
-OUTDOOR PURSUITS Course: 602 Credit: 1/2 Duration: Semester Grades: 10-12 Pre-Req: Sophomore Standing, Fit for Life Fee: Fees may apply for field experience Develop the knowledge and skills necessary to participate in many outdoor fitness, sport, and recreational activities.
-Outdoor pursuits units include hiking, water games, backpacking, mountain biking, archery, scuba, snorkeling, climbing skating, camping, snow shoeing, winter games, and cross-country skiing.
+Pre-Req: Sophomore Standing, Fit for Life Fee: Fees may apply for field experience

+Develop the knowledge and skills necessary to participate in many outdoor fitness, sport, and recreational activities.
+Outdoor pursuits units include hiking, water games, backpacking, mountain biking, archery, scuba, snorkeling, climbing skating, camping, snowshoeing, winter games, and cross-country skiing.

 REQUIRED: Appropriate active wear for weather, including footwear.

+ADVENTURE CHALLENGE

-ADVENTURE CHALLENGES Course: 603 Credit: 1/2 Duration: Semester Grades: 10-12 Pre-Req: Sophomore Standing, Fit for Life Fees: Fees may apply for field experience Develop leadership skills as you are taken through a progression of problem-solving, trust, and communication activities to prepare you for advancement to the low and high ropes activities including the Red Rock climbing wall.
+Pre-Req: Sophomore Standing, Fit for Life Fees: Fees may apply for field experience

+Develop leadership skills as you are taken through a progression of problem-solving, trust, and communication activities to prepare you for advancement to the low and high ropes activities including the Red Rock climbing wall.
 Learn to set-up/take down the ropes course, spotting and belaying skills, climbing technique, risk management, climbing commands, and safety procedures.
 Additional units consist of; mountain biking, disc golf, camping, orienteering, archery, fitness activities, and water challenges.
 REQUIRED: Appropriate active wear and athletic shoes.

-SPORTS CHALLENGE TEAM Course: 604 Credit: 1/2 Duration: Semester Grades: 10-12 Pre-Req: Sophomore Standing, Fit for Life Fees: Fees may apply for field experience Be a team player!
+SPORTS CHALLENGE TEAM

+Pre-Req: Sophomore Standing, Fit for Life Fees: Fees may apply for field experience

+Be a team player!
 Team sports are competitive, challenging, enjoyable, and provide lots of opportunity for social interaction.
 Improve your fitness, knowledge, skills, and confidence in a variety of team sports.
 Rules, strategies, equipment, injury prevention, and sport-specific conditioning/training are discussed in this course.
 Develop and lead practice sessions as well as conditioning programs.
 Activities include: Tennis, Softball/Kickball, Ultimate Frisbee/Football, Volleyball, Bowling, Lacrosse, Floor Hockey, Basketball, H20 Sports and Soccer.

 REQUIRED: Appropriate active wear and athletic shoes